 Address: Chris Squires, Save Those Memories, 3 Lovell Close, Swindon, Wiltshire, SN3 5BT

-Please include in your package a covering letter with: Your return and contact details including a phone number and an email address.
+Please include in your package a covering letter with your return and contact details / phone number / email address.

-The format you want the films saved as - DVD / Blu-Ray Disc and/or Computer files (PC or MAC) at HD, 2K or 4K.More info
+Let me know the format you want the films saved as - Disc and/or Computer files (PC or MAC) at 2K or 4K.More info